scottohara/tvmanager/README.md

 The default database name doesn't need to be overriden if each environment is hosted under a separate domain (eg. tvmanager.mydomain.com and tvmanagerstaging.mydomain.com)

-After deployment, if you are using the import/export functionality to backup/restore a CouchDB database, you should run `rake db:migrate` (see Import/Export below)
+During deployment, the `rake db:migrate` task automatically runs (see Import/Export below).

 Offline Mode
 ============